Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-HD54tFdoDTE.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Will we ever see the Crab Boss?
 https://www.youtube.com/watch?v=HD54tFdoDTE
-This question was possibly duplicated with a more recent answer: [June 15th, 2021 Livestream Q&A: Will there be Giant Crabs at all?](./yt--QSHbLCmevg.md) [https://www.youtube.com/watch?v=-QSHbLCmevg](https://www.youtube.com/watch?v=-QSHbLCmevg)
+This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Will the big monster from the trailer get released?](./yt-l_Ex-qIRiwo.md) [https://www.youtube.com/watch?v=l_Ex-qIRiwo](https://www.youtube.com/watch?v=l_Ex-qIRiwo)

 ### Topics